zer0-os/zNS/README.md

 ```bash
 yarn build
 ```
-This should compile all the contracts and add a git tag and a last commit for the current version of the contracts that is **required** for the MongoDB where deployed contract data is stored.
+This will compile all the contracts and add a git tag and a last commit for the current version of the contracts that is **required** for the MongoDB where deployed contract data is stored.

 This will also run a bash script that will pull **tag and commit** from git and write it locally to `./artifacts/git-tag.txt` file.
 If you are using Windows, that script may fail.
-In that case you can pull git data manually and write it to the file or use the TS based script here: `./src/utils/save-tag.ts`.
+In that case you can pull git data manually and write it to the file or use the TS based script here: `./src/utils/save-tag.ts` simply by running `yarn save-tag`
-The resulted text in the `./artifacts/git-tag.txt` file should look like this:
+The resulting text in the `./artifacts/git-tag.txt` file should look like this:
 ```
 v1.0.1:213334f3d4f47940779cb7e825aaf1fab77adb2e
 ```